-I often hear people talk about their desire to change careers, to do something more meaningful than their current corporate job.
-Yet, many people are unsure how to make this change, especially in a downturned economy where jobs are scarce.
+I often hear people talk about their desire to change careers, yet many people are unsure how to make this change, especially in a downturned economy where jobs are scarce.
 One industry that is in dire need of a new injection of talent and enthusiasm is teaching.
 The UN estimates that 8 million teachers are needed worldwide by 2015 in order to provide universal access to primary education.
 The timing couldn’t be better for a career change into teaching.

 There are a number of teaching fellowships around the United States, some specifically for career changers with no previous teaching experience.
 The Woodrow Wilson National Fellowship Foundation funds a teaching fellowship program in Indiana, Michigan and Ohio, to prepare career changers and college graduates to teach math, science, engineering and technology in rural and urban schools.
 Fellows commit to teach for at least 3 years, and receive a $30,000 stipend to complete a special intensive master’s program at a local university.
 This program is expanding thanks to a recent $4.9 million grant from the Lilly Endowment.